danjulio/lepton/ESP32/programming/readme.md

 #### Programming

 1. Make sure the camera is on (tCam-Mini is on whenever connected to USB).
 It will boot up but this does not matter (the programming software will reset it).
-2. For tCam, continue to hold the power button depressed and press `START` to initiate programming.
+2. Press `START` to initiate programming.
 A green progress bar will progress along the bottom of the window.
 Programming should take 15-20 seconds.
 The program will display `FINISH` upon a successful programming.
-3. Release the power button and then press it again.
+3. Disconnect the camera and then reconnect it.
 The camera should boot into the new firmware.